yureek/S-HealthStack.github.io/pages/documentation/get started/tutorial.md

    > Due to the lack of mature libraries for wearables, testing with the Android Studio emulator is quite limited.
 At this point in time, most of the testing needs to happen in the live app.

-7. Make your app available for downloading.
+7. Make your app available for downloading by study participants.

 ## Onboard the participants